-Koulouri is made with ordinary bread dough to which a little sugar has been added.
-It is liberally sprinkled with sesame and baked just like ordinary bread.
+A koulouri is essentially a bread ring.
+It is made with ordinary bread dough to which a little sugar has been added.
+It is liberally sprinkled with toasted sesame seeds and baked just like ordinary bread.

-Although it can be found at every bakery, it is usually bought on the way, from the countless vendors and stalls found everywhere.
+Although it can be found at every bakery, koulouri is usually bought in the street, from the countless vendors and stalls found everywhere.

-It’s at its best when eaten fresh from the oven; the crust is crunchy and the inside is soft and warm.
-It’s popular as breakfast-on-the-go among Greeks, most of whom never wake up early enough for a proper breakfast.
-Even after it’s cooled, it makes a nice quick snack at every hour of the day, consumed by young and old alike.
-It’s filling, doesn’t have any fat, is lent-appropriate and vegan and costs about half a euro – what more can anyone ask?
+Koulouri is at its best when eaten fresh from the oven; the crust is crunchy and the inside is deliciously soft and warm.
+Even after it has cooled, koulouri makes a nice quick snack at every hour of the day, consumed by young and old alike.

 Traditionally, koulouri was a treat made of white flour, a rare and prized luxury in my grandparents’ time.
-For a long time the only type available was the lean and crunchy one.
-Then the braided, fluffy version appeared, which was soon followed by countless others; whole-wheat, mixed grains, with raisins, with cheese, stuffed with chocolate, and more.
+For ages the only type available was the lean and crunchy one.
+Then the braided, fluffy version appeared, which was soon followed by others until we had whole-wheat, mixed grains, with raisins, with cheese, stuffed with chocolate, and many more.

 Today we’re spoilt for choice – take your pick and enjoy!

 PS.
-Koulouri can also be found in our close neighbor, Turkey, where it is called simit.
-Besides the name, there is no other difference between the two.
+Koulouri is also popular in our next-door neighbor, Turkey, where it is called simit.
+Besides the name, I know of no other difference between the two.